(646) 355-8777

 Please enter the security code.

-We offer complimentary seats in the course to satellite hosts.
+We offer complimentary seats to all course hosts.
 We offer one free seat for hosts who have the space for 19 or fewer participants, and two free seats for those with room and equipment for 20+ participants.

 As host, you may have some folks on staff who have already completed this coursework that would like to act as teaching assistant.
 Teaching assistants earn $250 in Herman & Wallace course credit per day, or $500 for the weekend.
 A list of qualifications in order to act as a teaching assistant can be found on our Teaching Assistant page.

-For first time satellite hosts, we are asking that you start off with hosting Pelvic Floor Level 1.
+For first time hosts, we are asking that you start off with hosting Pelvic Function Level 1.
 By hosting this introductory course first, we will get a good sense for the level of demand in your area for pelvic floor coursework.
 This also helps more area clinicians to meet the prerequisites for intermediate, advanced, and specialty courses.
-To see which of our courses are available in satellite lab format, please visit our main continuing education courses page.
+To see which of our courses are available in to host, please visit our main continuing education courses page.
 Many of our courses are now being offered remotely, which means our faculty are teaching via Zoom and these courses do not require hosts.
 You can learn about our remote course options at https://www.hermanwallace.com/online-courses.

 If you'd like to get a good idea of what goes into hosting a satellite course, we have put together a detailed Satellite Hosting Guide which you can access at https://www.dropbox.com/s/uryrhe8lvg4zhz0/HW%20SATELLITE%20COURSE%20HOSTING%20GUIDE%202022.pdf?dl=0.